osuAkatsuki/bancho.py/README.md

 Looking for a well-organized, async & completely open-source osu! server implementation undergoing rapid development?

-Disclaimer: this it not yet a finished project, and while development on the actual osu! server (this) itself is probably ~90% of the way complete, we don't currently have a frontend!
+Disclaimer: while this project itself is actually in a usable state, we do not currently have a frontend to go along with it :P

 ## There are many other osu! server implementations, what makes this any different?